binaryage/totalspaces-web/faq2.md

 Use this command at the command line:

-<code>defaults write com.binaryage.TotalSpaces2 sendGrowlNotifications YES</code>
+<code>defaults write com.binaryage.TotalSpaces2 sendGrowlNotifications -bool YES</code>

 then restart TotalSpaces2.